 I read a really intelligent post on a financial forum where this book was recommended.
-Whereas Jared Diamond’s Collapse deals with ecological breakdown, this book deals with the patterns of all breakdowns.
+Whereas Jared Diamond’s Collapse deals with an ecological breakdown, this book deals with the patterns of all breakdowns.

-The Upside of Down: Catastrophe, Creativity, and the Renewal of Civilization by Thomas Homer-Dixon is an amazing book.
+The Upside of Down: Catastrophe, Creativity and the Renewal of Civilization by Thomas Homer-Dixon is an amazing book.
 I now see the world in a different way.
-Preventing breakdown of any system is impossible.
+Preventing the breakdown of any system is impossible.
 The longer a system goes, the more complexity must go into maintaining it.
-The more complexity a system has, the less resilient it becomes.
+The more complex a system has, the less resilient it becomes.
 The author makes a solid case for adding slack or overlap into systems, so when they do eventually receive a shock, the depth of the damage is contained and rebirth begins from a more advantageous position.

 The book draws heavily from Rome and modern disasters (earthquakes, fires) to describe the phases that lead up to collapse and what happens afterward.
 This review is a brief overview of some of the concepts.
 The book offers much more.
 I highly recommend this book.
 It is the best book I’ve read this year so far.